 Case in point:

 If you drank one and a half gallons of whole milk in a day, you’d increase your total estrogen levels by no more than 1%.

-Moreover, most of of these estrogen-like compounds are broken down during digestion, rendering them physiologically inert.
+Moreover, most of of the estrogen-like compounds in milk are broken down during digestion, rendering them physiologically inert.

 So, the bottom line is this:

-The only way drinking milk can cause you to gain weight is if you’re also regularly eating more energy than you burn.
+The only way drinking milk can cause you to gain weight is if you’re also regularly eating more calories than you burn.

 And even then, remember that it’s the caloric surplus that’s driving your weight up, not the milk.

 For years, “everybody knew” that milk was good for your bones.

 Now, however, a vocal minority is claiming that it actually weakens them by stripping away calcium.

 A study commonly adduced to support this assertion is an analysis of a pool of studies that determined that dairy consumption wasn’t associated with bone health.